Skip to content

 What Affects Pallet Prices?

-1. New vs. Used vs. Refurbished
+1. New vs. Recycled vs. Refurbished

-2. Pallet Size and Spec
+2. Pallet Size and Specification

 3. Heat Treatment (ISPM-15)